the Tofino - 715 sq.ft.

-With 750 square feet of free-flowing floor area and cathedral ceiling it feels open, bright and airy, with clear sight lines through the building and into the outdoors, maintaining the sensation of a much larger space.
+With over 700 square feet of free-flowing floor area and a high cathedral ceiling the Tofino feels open and bright, with clear sight lines to the outdoors.

 The following is for informational purposes only.